aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/title/_index.md

 ### getY() {#getY--}

+<b>@deprecated.</b> Please use the 'y' property instead.
 Gets or sets the y coordinate of the upper left corner in units of 1/4000 of the chart area.

 ```javascript
 getY() : number;